jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 excluding responses from Japan).

 *Figure 22.
 Readiness to respond to a cyber attack or breach event.*
-A pie chart showing the distribution of responses regarding readiness to respond to a cyber attack or breach event: Fully Ready (49%), Somewhat Ready (47%), Not Ready (4%).
+A pie chart showing the distribution of responses regarding readiness to respond to a cyber attack or breach event: Fully Ready, Somewhat Ready, and Not Ready.

 ### Cyber Security Protection
 Solutions deployed to protect organizations from cyber attacks range in capability, applicable scope and cost to acquire and maintain.
 Organizations were asked which solutions they currently deployed in their organization, which components they believed provided the best protection and where they would focus future investments if they had unlimited